US STOCKS-Wall St bounces back in broad rally; bank shares gain

 By Caroline Valetkevitch

-NEW YORK, March 12 U.S. stocks rose in a broad rally on Thursday, bouncing back from two days of losses, helped by weaker retail sales that paused the dollar's recent rally and tempered the outlook for interest rates.
+NEW YORK, March 12 U.S. stocks rose in a broad rally on Thursday, bouncing back from two days of losses, helped by a weaker dollar that eased worries about corporate profits and tempered the outlook on the timing of a rate increase by the Federal Reserve.

 The day's gains lifted the Dow and S&P 500 back into positive territory for the year so far.

-Banking shares rallied following the Federal Reserve's annual check-up on the industry's health.
+Banking shares rallied in the wake of the Federal Reserve's annual check-up on the industry's health.
 The S&P financial sector rose 2.2 percent and was the day's biggest gainer.
 A weak outlook from Intel, however, limited gains in the tech sector.

-The rally represented just a partial rebound after a recent bout of weakness, which has left the S&P 500 down 2.4 percent from its March 2 record closing high.
+The rally only represented a partial rebound after a recent bout of weakness, which has left the S&P 500 down 2.4 percent from its March 2 record closing high.

+The weakness has largely been driven by concerns the Fed could raise rates as early as June.

 Intel Corp slashed its first-quarter revenue forecast, citing lower-than-expected demand for business PCs and lower inventory levels across the PC supply chain.
 Shares of the Dow component fell 4.7 percent to $30.80 and limited the Nasdaq's advance.